-X-ray is emitted when a high voltage is supplied to the X-ray tube assembly, setting electrons free from the cathode.
+X-ray is emitted when a high voltage is supplied to the X-ray tube assembly, freeing electrons from the cathode.

 They hit anode to produce an X-ray.
 The machine acquires images by emitting X-rays continuously and rotates on the human tooth at different angles.